 Our ladies are all pleasant and friendly and welcome visitors and new members.
 So, why not give us a try and be sure of a warm welcome and pleasant morning.

 All enquiries please email Valerie Barker or call 01202 574627

 West Parley Women's Institute

-West Parley Women's Institute meets on the second Thursday of each month at West Parley Memorial Hall, 2-4pm.
+West Parley Women's Institute started in 1926 and meets on the second Thursday of each month at West Parley Memorial Hall, 2-4pm.
 At our meetings we have speakers, activities, competitions and always a chance to meet others and socialise.

-Not just "Jam and Jerusalem", locally we have many interests, e. g. various craft groups etc. County H.Q. also organise other days of special interest.
-Then of course we have many social events too.
-Outings , coffee mornings and a very special Group pre-Christmas Fair.
+Not just "Jam and Jerusalem", locally we have many interests.
+Dorset Federation also organise days of special interest members can attend.
+Then of course we have many social events.
+Outings, craft get-togethers, coffee mornings and a very special Festive Coffee Morning.